 Start With a Playbook

 Create a set of guidelines for all your contact center staff, covering the different aspects of the working process.
 This playbook should contain detailed descriptions of procedures, internal practices, standards, especially those of customer service.
 It is very important for your work-at-home agents to have detailed instructions if some difficulties arise because it is not always possible to get an instant response from a manager.
 A detailed guideline, call scripts, and a comprehensive knowledge base will allow you to maintain high-value interactions with customers even working at home.

 Create an agent’s persona.
 WAH mode gives your call center some benefits in hiring as well.
 First of all, it is a larger pool of candidates.
 You aren’t bound by your city, state, or even your country.
 For instance, if your company’s headquarters is in San Francisco, you can hire agents from Louisiana, where the cost of living is lower.
 However, it’s not the only benefit.
 Remote work allows your company not only to cut back on salaries but also to be more selective and specific while creating your hiring profiles.
 Since your talent pool isn’t limited to your region, defining your ideal agent is way more easier.

 Update all job descriptions.
-Work at home requires reviewing all job descriptions to reflect all changes in job responsibilities, requirements, and duties.
+Working at home requires reviewing all job descriptions to reflect all changes in job responsibilities, requirements, and duties.
 All these documents have to follow guidelines from your WAH playbook.

 Make the interview process multi-level.
 It will help you to limit the time required for hiring personnel.
 In the first level, you can use some competency-based assessment tools to test if your candidate has the necessary skills and a high level of motivation.
 The second level is a behavior-focused interview where your recruiters ask some behavioral questions to understand how the candidate responds to a specific workplace situation.
 And the last, third level is when your prospective employee is interviewed in each of the channels they will be supporting.